Gobe co-founder Chris Gooley gives us his tips for Northern Patagonia.

 The solitude you can find if you are prepared to walk provides a great sense of immersion in the wilderness.
 Exuberant rainforest, scrubby steppe and peaks but the essence of this place is water, from the clear cascading rivers to the turquoise lakes, glaciers and labyrinthine fjords.

-What’s your favorite shot from the trip?
+What’s your favourite shot from the trip?
 And why?

-The rivers in general were the highlight of Northern Patagonia and this river was the standout.
+Rio Azul.
+The rivers, in general, were the highlight of Northern Patagonia and this river was the standout.
 The banks are lined with thousand-year-old Alerce trees and the huge boulders are reminders of the rivers glacial creation and how ancient the scene really is.
-The day this photo was taken was a little overcast and with a polarized lens filter the water colour was unbelievable.
-We’d taken many shots the day before in full sunshine and only just decided to ducked off the track on the way back to have another quick look under a cloudy sky..
+The day this photo was taken was a little overcast and with a polarized lens filter, the water colour was unbelievable.
+We’d taken many shots the day before in full sunshine and only just decided to duck off the track on the way back to have another quick look under a cloudy sky..

 Any particular tips for photographers heading to Northern Patagonia?

 – Autumn is spectacular (March – June)

 – Fuel is cheaper on the Argentinian side